DetionDX/xingdi/README.md

-# This is my personal website respority
+# this is my personal website repository